 Reed bed areas are getting smaller and smaller.
 We don't understand all the reasons why.
 Pressure from grazing and recreational disturbance are part of the problem.
 We're working with organisations such as Cumbria Wildlife Trust, South Cumbria Rivers Trust and the Royal Society for the Protection of Birds on this issue.

-We can help you with booking accommodation, tickets or attractions.
+We can help you with booking tickets and attractions, ideas for walks places to visit, and we've got a range of guidbooks, maps and gifts.
 See us on the south side of Bowness Bay, home to Bowness Information Centre.